-• Change in economic value of equity (Δ EVE) with respect to parallel and non-parallel shocks to the term structure of interest rates, defined according to the stress scenarios described in the EBA Guidelines.
-This metric is estimated on a monthly basis; • Change in net interest income (Δ NII) with respect to parallel and non-parallel shocks to the term structure of interest rates, defined according to the stress scenarios in the EBA Guidelines, as well as considering an instantaneous and parallel change of +/- 1 percentage point.
-This metric is estimated on a monthly basis; • Value at Risk (VaR): this metric is estimated on a daily basis and is based on the historical simulation method, 99% confidence interval and 1 day time horizon

-Sensitivity measures (PV01): this metric measures the risk attributable to the change in the value of a financial position as a result of a change in a predefined quantity of valuation parameters, e.g. an increase in the interest rate curve by one basis point.
-This metric is estimated on a daily basis;

-• Greche (Vega): this metric allows for more accurate risk profiling, especially in the presence of optional components, such as, for example, the ability of customers to repay early fixed-rate mortgages without penalty, in accordance with the Bersani Law.
+- Change in economic value of equity (Δ EVE) with respect to parallel and non-parallel shocks to the term structure of interest rates, defined according to the stress scenarios described in the EBA Guidelines.
+This metric is estimated on a monthly basis; Change in net interest income (Δ NII) with respect to parallel and non-parallel shocks to the term structure of interest rates, defined according to the stress scenarios - Change in net interest income (Δ NII) with respect to parallel and non-parallel shocks to the term structure of interest rates, defined according to the stress scenarios in the EBA Guidelines, as well as considering an instantaneous and parallel change of +/- 1 percentage point.
+This metric is estimated on a monthly basis; - · Value at Risk (VaR): this metric is estimated on a daily basis and is based on the historical simulation method, 99% confidence interval and 1 day time horizon; - Sensitivity measures (PV01): this metric measures the risk attributable to the change in the value of a financial position as a result of a change in a predefined quantity of valuation parameters, e.g. an increase in the interest rate curve by one basis point.
+This metric is estimated on a daily basis; - Greche (Vega): this metric allows for more accurate risk profiling, especially in the presence of optional components, such as, for example, the ability of customers to repay early fixed-rate mortgages without penalty, in accordance with the Bersani Law.
 This metric is estimated on a daily basis.

 Each of the above metrics is subject to specific limits/thresholds for intervention, as described in the Bank's Risk Appetite Framework (RAF), approved by the Risk